-Dudley is committed to improving the opportunities for personalised learning to enable improved performance for a greater proportion of learners.
-We need to explore ways of creating better access that meets the needs and preferences of individual learners whether children, young people or adults.
+Dudley is committed to improving the opportunities for personalised learning to enable improved performance for all learners.
+We will continue to explore ways of creating better access that meets the needs and preferences of individual learners whether children, young people or adults.